History of North Korea in Timeline

 North Korea

-North Korea, or the Democratic People's Republic of Korea (DPRK), occupies the northern portion of the Korean Peninsula in East Asia.
-It shares borders with China and Russia to the north and South Korea to the south, separated by the Korean Demilitarized Zone (DMZ).
-Pyongyang is its capital and largest city.
-Until 2024, North Korea claimed to be the sole legitimate government of the entire Korean Peninsula.
-However, it has since abandoned the unification plan and designated South Korea as a hostile nation.
+North Korea, officially the Democratic People's Republic of Korea (DPRK), is located in East Asia, occupying the northern half of the Korean Peninsula.
+It shares borders with China and Russia to the north via the Yalu and Tumen rivers, and South Korea to the south at the Korean Demilitarized Zone (DMZ).
+The Yellow Sea forms its western border, while the Sea of Japan defines its eastern edge.
+Pyongyang serves as its capital and largest city.

 In 1905, Japan compelled Korea to become its protectorate, marking a significant step towards full annexation.